Ask the Commish.Com

 Duvernay, Devin

-Devin Duvernay sealed a one-year pact with the Bears on Wednesday, per league insiders.
+Devin Duvernay sealed a one-year pact with the Bears.
 The 27-year-old, recently axed by Jacksonville to free up funds, played 13 games in 2024 and now steps into Chicago as a return ace with WR depth potential.

 Duvernay’s return skills won’t lift his slim offensive role behind Chicago’s top wideouts.
 He’s a fantasy afterthought outside leagues counting return yards—standard formats can safely ignore his depth status.